image

 • Preventing defects and minimising waste.

-• Team productivity
+• Improves team productivity

-• Overall project outcomes.
+• Contributes to positive project outcomes.

-Quality management comprises three key processes:
+Quality management consists of three key processes:

 The three pillars of project quality management